-Welcome to the SNU Physician Assistant program webpage.
+Are you looking for a PA program in Oklahoma?
+Welcome to the SNU Physician Assistant page!
+Our PA program is located in Bethany, Oklahoma, a suburb of Oklahoma City.
 We are excited that you are interested in our program.
-The SNU PA program exists as an extension of the Church of the Nazarene's mission to make Christlike disciples and the University's mission to make Christlike disciples through higher education.
-We exist to train PAs to practice medicine and to serve in a Christlike way.
+The SNU PA program is an extension of the Church of the Nazarene's mission to make Christlike disciples and the University's mission to make Christlike disciples through higher education.
+We train PAs to practice medicine and to serve in a Christlike way.
 Please explore our webpage and reach out to us with questions.

 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

-SNU's PA Program will be offered at the main campus in Bethany, OK.
-The program will occupy over 12,000 square feet of designated space that will consist of dedicated classroom space, lab space, clinical space, student space, and shared anatomy lab and Simulation lab spaces.
+SNU's PA Program is one of just a handfull of PA programs located in Oklahoma and will be offered at the main campus in Bethany, a suburb of Oklahoma City.
+The program will occupy over 12,000 square feet of designated space consisting of dedicated classroom space, lab space, clinical space, student space, and shared anatomy lab and Simulation lab spaces.

 SNU PA Program Mission: The SNU PA program strives to train competent Physician Assistants to practice medicine with empathy and compassion, serving Oklahoma and all nations in a Christlike manner.